lionel29120/google-homepage/README.md

 2nd step: visual effects and search functions
 2nd step done

-3rd step: display google apps window and settings windows This is managed without any javascript as didn't get through the javascript module at the moment.
+3rd step: display google apps panel and settings panel This is managed without any javascript as didn't get through the javascript module at the moment.
 Solution involve checkbox with labels: when checkbox is checked a div appears with the menu the div menu is contained in a larger div which allow to uncheck the checkbox when clicked and make the menu disappear otherwise the menu disappears only when the settings link is clicked.
+This solution is not perfect as the links and the search are not directly clickable and when reaching a link from this panels, the panel doesn't close